lcllarsen/mongodb-mva/README.md

 You've Got Documents!
-A MongoDB Jump Start by Microsoft
+A MongoDB Jump Start
 ===========

 This is a [Microsoft Virtual Academy](http://www.microsoftvirtualacademy.com/liveevents/you-ve-got-documents-a-mongodb-jump-start) course on getting started with MongoDB.